zutherb/AppStash/README.md

 #### Vagrant

 - Vagrant creates and configures lightweight, reproducible, and portable development environments.
-You must be not learn much about vagrant, but you should be able to install vagrant and execute the following commandline: ```vagrant up```
+You do not have to learn much about Vagrant, but you should be able to install it and execute the following commandline: ```vagrant up```
 - [Vagrant](https://www.vagrantup.com/) (download, documentation)

 #### Ansible

 - Ansible is the simplest way to automate IT.
-You must not know Ansible, but it must be able to installed Ansible otherwise vagrant is not able to created the virtual machines.
+You must not know Ansible, but you have to install Ansible otherwise Vagrant is not able to create the virtual machines.
 - [Ansible](http://www.ansible.com/) (download, documentation)

 ####Run the Cluster